 Because for the think tank, the ranks of which make up a large chunk of the new Tory establishment, these views are nothing out of the ordinary.

-The report which basically suggests that government should concentrate most of its investment on London, Oxford, and Cambridge and fuck off the rest of the country, has been unsurprisingly rejected by the Tory leader.
+The report which basically suggests that government should concentrate most of its investment on London, Oxford, and Cambridge and give up on the rest of the country, has been unsurprisingly rejected by the Tory leader.

 But as the Conservatives move towards removing powers from Scottish MPs, and removing investment from Labour supporting boroughs in London, it is precisely this kind of thinking that is coming to the fore.